aesacco/MusicDatabaseApp/README.md

 4. View your updated database instantly after saving new entries
 5. Select and delete a record from the interactive database table

-An .exe file is available in the codebase for quick testing of the application.